finding her feet

 In this love’s hallow’d temple, this soft bed.

-This is the poem where, once the mistress has taken all her clothes off, we hear the rapturous words, ‘Licence my roving hands, and let them go,
+This is the poem in which, once the mistress has taken off all her clothes, we hear the rapturous words, ‘Licence my roving hands, and let them go,

 Before, behind, between, above, below.